 What Is Cookie Lookup?

 Let’s start with an explanation of what cookies are and how they work.
-It is most often an HTTP cookie, also known as a web cookie or a browser cookie, that is referred to when the term “cookie” is used in connection with website maintenance (Chrome, Firefox, etc.).
+It is most often an HTTP cookie, also known as a web cookie or a browser cookie, that is referred to when the term “cookie” is used in connection with website maintenance (Chrome, Firefox, etc.) of it is also called text files with small pieces of data.
 In actuality, it is a one-of-a-kind tag that websites place on the computer of the user to get insights on their behavior patterns.
-In the event that a user returns to a specific URL, cookies allow the website to “remember” that user and provide them with information that was previously found valuable (login, password, etc.).
+In the event that a user returns to a specific URL, text files with small pieces of data allow the website to “remember” that user and provide them with information that was previously found valuable (login, password, etc.).
 When users return to a website, cookies are used to identify them (authenticate them) and display “personalized” pages that are tailored to their specific requirements and interests.

 Cookies are classed according to the following criteria:

-- Session Cookies: These cookies remain active, as long as the console that triggered the cookie is open.
-This session cookie is removed when the user quits the browser.
+- Session Cookies: These cookies remain active, as long as the console that triggered it is open.
+This session these text files with small pieces of data are removed when the user quits the browser.

-- Persistent Cookies: These cookies are stored on the user’s computer indefinitely and can last for months or years.
+- Persistent Cookies: These text files with small pieces of data are stored on the user’s computer indefinitely and can last for months or years.

-Cookies are required by law for a website to function correctly — for example, cookies that check to see if you have already logged in.
+Cookies are required by law for a website to function correctly — for example, the ones that check to see if you have already logged in.
 Non-essential cookies are not required for a website to function.
-They are frequently introduced by the website to provide new features — for example, the cookies that enable the pop-up adverts that testers see on some websites.
+They are frequently introduced by the website to provide new features — for example, the text files with small pieces of data that enable the pop-up adverts that testers see on some websites.

 The website that the user or finder is now browsing sets first-party cookies.
 They provide services such as monitoring login status and storing shopping cart contents.
 Third-party cookies are those that are placed by other websites or third-party tools in order to track user behavior on the present site.
 For example, Google Analytics cookies test and audit users in order to measure conversions.

 When the browser is closed and the session ends, the session cookies expire.
 Session cookies, for example, could be on a shopping website and keep the products in the cart even if the user navigates to a different page.
 Persistent cookies, on the other hand, remain on the user’s browser for a longer amount of time and only expire when the expiration date specified to them is reached.
-Unlike session cookies, persistent cookies keep the products and shopping statistics in the online shopping cart when the user closes the browser, allowing them to be accessed on the next visit.
+Unlike session text files with small pieces of data, persistent cookies keep the products and shopping statistics in the online shopping cart when the user closes the browser, allowing them to be accessed on the next visit.

-A cookie checker is a tool that gives detailed information about all cookies that have been saved by a specific website during your session.
-The tool is an identifier that displays cookies on the screen and checks if the website is safe.
+A cookie checker is a tool that gives detailed information about all text files with small pieces of data that have been saved by a specific website during your session.
+The tool is an identifier that displays text files with small pieces of data on the screen and checks if the website is safe.